CodeBlanch/semantic-conventions/docs/general/events.md

 ## General event attributes

-Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attributes `event.domain` and `event.name` (and possibly other LogRecord attributes).
+Events are recorded as LogRecords that are shaped in a special way: Event LogRecords have the attributes `event.domain`, `event.name`, and `event.id` (and possibly other LogRecord attributes).

 The `event.domain` attribute is used to logically separate events from different systems.
 For example, to record Events from browser apps, mobile apps and